This post may contain affiliate links, please see my disclosure policy to learn more.

 Select any eligible item from Amazon’s Subscribe & Save store (items are always changing).

 Choose the quantity of the item you’d like to receive as well as a delivery schedule.
 You can choose to have your order delivered in monthly intervals from 1 month to 6 months.
 Remember you can always make changes before the next month.

 Amazon prices do change quite often.
 When you choose to Subscribe & Save the price is locked in for the first order only.
 The first order goes through at whatever price you initially added it to your cart for.
 However, any additional orders in subsequent months will go through at whatever the current price is at the time your order is processed.
 It’s the same process if you are able to use a coupon with your order.
-Once your first order ships (with the clipped coupon), the coupon will not apply to future shipments, so you will need to cancel the item after it ships.
+Once your first order ships (with the clipped coupon), it will not apply to future shipments, so you will need to cancel the item after it ships.
 You can then start it up again if you wish with any new coupons for future months’ orders.

 It’s all pretty easy once you get used to it.
 Save gas money and get items for less than you would in the store.
 And, always look to see if there is a coupon to combine with your favorite Subscribe & Save items.